SUMMARY

 June 2018: During NATO Summit Press Conference, Trump Left Open The Possibility He Would Recognize The Russian Annexation Of Crimea.
 According to the Associated Press, “Trump was noncommittal when asked if he might lift sanctions imposed on Russia, telling reporters: ‘We’ll see what Russia does.
 We’re going to be talking to Russia about a lot of things.
 We’re going to be talking to them about Syria, we’re going to be talking to them about Ukraine.
 We might even be talking about some of the things President Obama lost, like Crimea, that could come up.’
 Asked if the U.S. might recognize Crimea to be part of Russia, he said, ‘We’re to have to see’ and then said the situation was handled ‘unfortunately’ by his predecessor, President Barack Obama.”
 [Associated Press, 6/30/18]

 July 18, 2019: OMB Announced That Trump Was Freezing $391 Million In Security Aid To Ukraine Until Further Notice.
-According to the New York Times, “In a secure conference call with national security officials, an Office of Management and Budget staff member announces that Mr. Trump was freezing $391 million in security aid to Ukraine until further notice, citing a presidential order to the budget office.” [ New York Times, 11/11/19]
+According to the New York Times, “In a secure conference call with national security officials, an Office of Management and Budget staff member announces that Mr. Trump was freezing $391 million in security aid to Ukraine until further notice, citing a presidential order to the budget office.”
+[New York Times, 11/11/19]

 Trump’s Own Administration Was Caught Unaware Of His Hold On The Aid.
 According to CNN, “The new information underscores how the July 18th decision to hold the military aid stunned officials, who had already assessed Ukraine deserved to receive it and were preparing a Javelin missile order as well.
 The decision reverberated across the government for weeks.
 Officials grew so concerned over the deferrals by the Office of Management and Budget that they noted the aid was at ‘serious risk,’ and questioned if the move was illegal.
 In an email to Secretary of Defense Mark Esper, who was in his first week on the job, a top Defense official communicated his concern over Trump’s ‘reported view that the US should cease providing security assistance’ to Ukraine and its impact on national security.”
 [CNN, 2/5/20]

-January 31, 2020: Pompeo Stated That The Trump Administration Was Committed To Ukraine In Its Defense Against Russian Aggression.
+January 31, 2020: Secretary Of State Pompeo Stated That The Trump Administration Was Committed To Ukraine In Its Defense Against Russian Aggression.
 According to the New York Times, “Secretary of State Mike Pompeo said on Friday that the Trump administration was committed to supporting Ukraine in its defense against aggression by Russia, which invaded and annexed part of the country and is supporting a separatist insurgency.
 ‘Today I’m here with a clear message: The United States sees that the Ukrainian struggle for freedom, democracy and prosperity is a valiant one,’ Mr. Pompeo said at a news conference after meeting with Ukraine’s leader in Kyiv.
 ‘Our commitment to support it will not waver.’
 Ukraine is a ‘bulwark between freedom and authoritarianism in Eastern Europe,’ Mr. Pompeo added.”
 [New York Times, 1/31/20]

-August 2017: After North Korea Pledged To Move Forward With Development Of Nuclear Weapons, Trump Stated That The Country Would ‘Be Met With Fire And Fury …The Likes Of Which This World Has Never Seen Before.’
+August 2017: After North Korea Pledged To Move Forward With Development Of Nuclear Weapons, Trump Stated That The Country Would “Be Met With Fire And Fury …The Likes Of Which This World Has Never Seen Before.”
 According to the Washington Post, “President Trump on Tuesday issued a stern warning to North Korea, saying that if its threats to the United States continue, the outcast nation will be ‘met with fire and fury like the world has never seen.’
 Trump comments came as North Korea spurned a new round of sanctions approved by the United Nations Security Council and pledged to continue to press forward with development of nuclear weapons that could reach the U.S. mainland.
 Appearing at an event at his Bedminster, N.J., golf club, where Trump is on a 17-day ‘working vacation,’ he said that ‘North Korea best not make any more threats to the United States.’
 ‘They will be met with fire and fury and frankly power, the likes of which this world has never seen before,’ Trump said, as his administration faces one of its most serious foreign policy challenges of his presidency.
 Speaking of North Korean leader Kim Jong Un, Trump said ‘he has been very threatening beyond a normal state.’”
 [Washington Post, 8/8/17]

-September 2017: During Address To U.N.
-General Assembly, Trump Stated That If The U.S. Had To Defend Itself, He Would Have ‘No Choice But To Totally Destroy North Korea.”
-According to a transcript of President Trump’s remarks to the U.N.
+September 2017: During An Address To The U.N.
+General Assembly, Trump Stated That If The U.S. Had To Defend Itself, He Would Have “No Choice But To Totally Destroy North Korea.”
+According to a transcript of Trump’s remarks to the U.N.
 General Assembly, “It is an outrage that some nations would not only trade with such a regime, but would arm, supply, and financially support a country that imperils the world with nuclear conflict.
 No nation on earth has an interest in seeing this band of criminals arm itself with nuclear weapons and missiles.
-The United States has great strength and patience, but if it is forced to defend itself or its allies, we will have no choice but to totally destroy North Korea.Rocket Man is on a suicide mission for himself and for his regime.
-The United States is ready, willing and able, but hopefully this will not be necessary.That’s what the United Nations is all about; that’s what the United Nations is for.
+The United States has great strength and patience, but if it is forced to defend itself or its allies, we will have no choice but to totally destroy North Korea.
+Rocket Man is on a suicide mission for himself and for his regime.
+The United States is ready, willing and able, but hopefully this will not be necessary.
+That’s what the United Nations is all about; that’s what the United Nations is for.
 Let’s see how they do.”
 [Donald Trump remarks to the U.N.
 General Assembly, 9/19/17]

 Trump’s February 2019 Summit With Kim Jong Un To Discuss The Country’s Denuclearization Was Unsuccessful.
 According to the Los Angeles Times, “Trump cut short his summit with Kim earlier Thursday, rejecting the North Korean leader’s offer to dismantle a major nuclear complex in exchange for the removal of U.S.-led economic sanctions.
 Trump said that the U.S. wanted more concessions from Kim and that talks would continue.
 But the president wouldn’t commit to holding a third summit after two high-profile meetings have failed to produce a concrete agreement on rolling back Pyongyang’s nuclear weapons program.”
 [Los Angeles Times, 2/28/19]

-Trump Stated He ‘[Didn’t] Believe [Kim Jong Un] Would Have Allowed’ Otto Warmbier, An American Student To Be Mistreated In North Korean Custody.
+Trump Stated He Did Not Believe Kim Jong Un “Would Have Allowed” Otto Warmbier, An American Student To Be Mistreated In North Korean Custody.
 According to Politico, “President Donald Trump on Thursday said he trusted North Korean leader Kim Jong Un's assurance that he was unaware of the circumstances leading to the 2017 death of Otto Warmbier, the American student imprisoned by North Korea.
 ‘He tells me he didn't know about it, and I will take him at his word,’ Trump said at a news conference held at the end of a two-day nuclear summit in Hanoi, Vietnam […] Trump said Thursday that he didn't believe Kim — whose regime is accused of a laundry list of human rights violations — would have ordered the mistreatment of Warmbier.
 ‘What happened is horrible.
 I really believe something really bad happened to him and I don't think the top leadership knew about it,’ the president told reporters after his second summit with Kim, adding that ‘I did speak about it and I don't believe that he would have allowed that to happen — it just wasn’t to his advantage to allow that to happen.’”
 [Politico, 2/28/19]

-December 2019: Trump Downplayed Kim John Un’s Threats Of A ‘Christmas Present’ From North Korea If The United States Did Not Rollback Economic Sanctions.
-According to National Public Radio, “President Trump did not seem concerned Tuesday when asked about the threat of a ‘Christmas present’ from North Korea if the U.S. doesn't roll back economic sanctions on the country by the end of the year.
+December 2019: Trump Downplayed Kim John Un’s Threats Of A “Christmas Present” From North Korea If The United States Did Not Rollback Economic Sanctions.
+According to NPR, “President Trump did not seem concerned Tuesday when asked about the threat of a ‘Christmas present’ from North Korea if the U.S. doesn't roll back economic sanctions on the country by the end of the year.
 ‘Maybe it's a nice present,’ Trump told reporters at an event at his Mar-a-Lago resort in Florida.
 ‘Maybe it's a present where he sends me a beautiful vase, as opposed to a missile test.’
 Pyongyang imposed an end-of-year deadline for concessions from the U.S. earlier this month, but the Trump administration has given no sign that it plans to give in to the pressure campaign.
 The U.S. wants North Korea to give up its entire nuclear arsenal before removing the sanctions.”
 [NPR, 12/24/19]

-May 8, 2018: Trump Pulled Out From The Iran Nuclear Deal Which Tightly Restricted The County’s Nuclear Ambitions In Return For Ending Sanctions.
+May 8, 2018: Trump Pulled Out From The Iran Nuclear Deal, Which Tightly Restricted The County’s Nuclear Ambitions In Return For Ending Sanctions.
 According to the New York Times, “President Trump declared on Tuesday that he was withdrawing from the Iran nuclear deal, unraveling the signature foreign policy achievement of his predecessor Barack Obama, isolating the United States from its Western allies and sowing uncertainty before a risky nuclear negotiation with North Korea […] Iran said it will remain in the deal, which tightly restricted its nuclear ambitions for a decade or more in return for ending the sanctions that had crippled its economy.”
 [New York Times, 5/8/18]

 Trump Could Not Provide An Answer When Asked How Pulling Out Of The Iran Nuclear Deal Made America Safer.
 According to Think Progress, “After publicly signing a memorandum to violate the Iran nuclear deal by reinstating the ‘highest levels’ of U.S. sanctions against the country, President Trump was asked a very basic question by a reporter who was in attendance at the White House for the ceremony.
 ‘Mr. President, how does this America safer?’ she said.
 ‘How does this make America safer?’
 Trump gathered his thoughts for a moment, then just restated the question in the form of an assertion.
 ‘This will make America much safer,’ he said, before getting up for the table on which he signed the memorandum.
 The president’s inability to answer the most basic question about his decision to pull out of the Iran nuclear agreement is indicative of why many experts question the wisdom of doing so in the first place.
 Under the Joint Cooperation Plan of Action (JCPOA), the United Nations’ nuclear watchdog agency could regularly inspect Iran’s nuclear program to make sure that it is for peaceful purposes.
 By all accounts, that process was working.
 But now that Trump has pulled the U.S. out, it’s unclear what will come next.”
 [Think Progress, 5/8/18]

-Trump, Motivated By The Death Of An American Contractor, Launched Attack That Killed Top Iranian General Qassem Soleimani According to CNN, “When the US government killing of top Iranian general Qasem Soleimani was first announced, officials from the Pentagon up to President Donald Trump were careful to make clear the strike was meant to head off an imminent attack on Americans.
+Trump, Motivated By The Death Of An American Contractor, Launched An Attack That Killed Top Iranian General Qassem Soleimani.
+According to CNN, “When the US government killing of top Iranian general Qasem Soleimani was first announced, officials from the Pentagon up to President Donald Trump were careful to make clear the strike was meant to head off an imminent attack on Americans.
 That the strike, which took place last week without congressional approval or debate, should be conducted with the urgency of heading off an imminent threat is actually key to making it legal under US law.
 But Trump has subsequently made clear -- notably in comments Tuesday from the Oval Office -- that he was also motivated by retribution after the death of an American contractor at an Iraqi military base, possibly caused by Iranian-backed militias, or violent protests at the US Embassy in Baghdad.”
 [CNN, 1/7/20]

 Trump Reportedly Was Positioning The United States To De-Escalate.
 According to CNN, “Trump appeared to be positioning the US to de-escalate, but offered very little room for Iran to maneuver, essentially sticking to a maximalist approach and demanding that any de-escalation happen on US terms.
 Reading carefully from teleprompters, Trump announced that his administration would once again slap Iran with more sanctions and demanded that US allies leave the nuclear deal so a new pact can be negotiated.”
 [CNN, 1/7/20]